 Which month is best in Florence?

-Florence makes a great destination to visit year-round, but if you want to enjoy the Tuscan countryside without the crowds, the best month is September.
-It’s still warm, and you can still tour vineyards and do some wine tasting, but there are fewer tourists.
+Florence is a great destination year-round, but the best month to enjoy the Tuscan countryside without the crowds is September.
+It’s still warm, and you can tour vineyards and taste wine, but there are fewer tourists.
 You can also often get a better deal on flights and accommodation in September compared to the high season.